Alex-Fischman/iz/README.md

 - “Lifetime analysis” or other memory safety guarantees
 - Proof system?

-Here are some thoughts on the future of the language
+Here are some more thoughts and plans for the future

 Macros:
 - a macro is just a function that runs at compile time
 - generics are macros that take types and return types